 About the program

-The new program is made possible through a formal cooperative agreement, in which SDSU students admitted into the professional program complete the first two years of their veterinary medical education at South Dakota State University and then transfer to the University of Minnesota’s College of Veterinary Medicine (UMN CVM) for the final two years of study.
-The collaborative program will meet all accreditation requirements of the American Veterinary Medical Association Council on Education for the UMN CVM accredited program.
-Once students complete the required pre-veterinary curriculum, they can apply to the Professional Program.
+The program is made possible through a formal cooperative agreement, in which SDSU students admitted into the Professional Program complete the first two years of their veterinary medical education at South Dakota State University and then transfer to the University of Minnesota’s College of Veterinary Medicine (UMN CVM) for the final two years of study.

 While at SDSU, students will have a rigorous, yet enriched learning experience because class sizes are intended to be small (about 20 students).
 The small class size was designed to provide the opportunity for students to have supportive learning communities and more hands-on practical experience working with food and companion animals, as well as making it possible to work closely in a world-class diagnostic facility with dedicated faculty and scientific researchers.

 Student to Faculty Ratio

 With 40 students at a time in the program and 21 faculty, that's a 2:1 Ratio!